 The predictive formula helped us identify dormant and inactive customers.
 Our client got a useful insight: they have a group of customers with great buying potential, which is still to be stimulated.
 Now it is for these customers that we can develop a set of special offers or additional discounts to boost their purchase frequency.

-CLV helps you win back customers
+CLV helps you win back customers and save resources

 Data analysis has allowed us not only to better understand the portrait of the customer, but also to identify the most promising customers and save resources on generating leads.